Kotlin vs Java: Top 7 comparisons you should know

 Conclusion

-Features of java to kotlin state that Kotlin is more user friendly and comes with various automated or by default necessary features unlike Java. kotlin javascript is based on JVM but can be compiled to JavaScript, Android and Native application development too.
-The additional features have made Kotlin one of the most feasible development languages.
-Google also announced Kotlin as official android development programming language in its I/O keynote.
+Kotlin JavaScript is based on JVM but can be compiled into JavaScript, Android, and Native application development too.
+The additional features have made Kotlin a feasible development language.
+Google also announced Kotlin as the official Android development programming language in its I/O keynote.